 - Library Practice

-Providers that are accredited by another ETQA but wish to offer education, training and development standards and qualifications belonging to ETDP SETA will be required to apply to have their programmes evaluated by the ETDQA for accreditation purposes.
+SDPs that are accredited by another ETQA but wish to offer unit standards and/or qualifications belonging to ETDP SETA, will be required to apply through their Primary ETQA to have their programmes evaluated.

-For all ETDQA related matters, please contact your local Provincial Office.
+For all ETDQA related matters, please contact your Provincial Office.
 Each Provincial Office has an ETDQA Officer who is ready to be of service to you.
-For your Provincial Office contact details,